WalletConnect/walletconnect-docs/docs/web3modal/configuration.md

 ### themeBackground (optional)

 Changes Web3Modal's background to animated gradient or solid color.
-Defaults to `gradient`.
+Defaults to `gradient` on desktop and `themeColor` on mobile.

 ```ts
 themeBackground: "gradient" | "themeColor";